 Playing with patterns or sequences, kids can speak lots of Spanish.
 I like pattern activities because you can associate vocabulary with a picture, an object or an action.
 In Spanish, patterns are called secuencias or patrones.

 This is a simple printable activity to use with beginning Spanish learners.
-I included the words for the vocabulary because the group I’ll be using it with is learning to read.
+I included the words for the vocabulary because I’ll be using it with emerging readers.
 These activities also work well with only pictures.

 Link to Printable Spanish Pattern Activity